ViktorNfa/KIBO/README.md

 ## Overview

 KIBO is an advanced robotics platform designed for modularity and versatility.
-The project includes hardware designs, electronics, and firmware to control a multi-legged robotic system.
-The primary goal is to implement inverse kinematics (IK) walking modes and gait optimization using Model Predictive Path Integral (MPPI) control through micro-ROS (uROS) in ESP32 and ROS2 nodes with C++.
+The project includes hardware designs, electronics, and firmware to control a multi-legged wheeled robotic system.
+The primary goal is to implement inverse kinematics (IK) walking modes and wheeled modes and gait optimization using Model Predictive Path Integral (MPPI) control through micro-ROS (uROS) in ESP32 and ROS2 nodes with C++.

 ## Table of Contents